TrevorLovesMommy/airbnb-project/readme.md

 <h2>Insights</h2>
 1. If we were to convert all entire homes/apartments into long term dwelling units, the housing supply would only increse 1.8% (4,822 units).<br>
 2. The north eastern portion of San Francisco has the highest concentration of Airbnb listings.<br>
-3. According to our definition of illegal units (high calendary availability and missing license), 80% of entire homes/apartments are illegally listed.
+3. According to our definition of illegal units (high calendar availability and missing license), 80% of entire homes/apartments are illegally listed.

 <h2>Summary</h2>
 Based on the data, we believe that Airbnb has a minimal effect on San Francisco's long-term rental supply.
 Converting entire homes/apt on Airbnb to long-term rentals would increase the overall long-term rental supply 1.8%.
 San Francisco's short-term rental ordinance may be limiting the short-term rental supply relative to total dwelling units.
 As for the illegal units, there's an opportunity for San Francisco to pursue these homeowners for over-due occupancy taxes and force them to comply with the short-term ordinance.